hack0ut/Akira/README.md

 11. Write your bot a message with any content (A link to your bot is issued by BotFather along with a token)
 12. Run the program main.py
 If successful, Akira will be launched and will run until you finish the code (File main.py )

+For all questions, write to the channel discussion https://t.me/akiraproject